emmercm/www/src/blog/skippable-github-status-checks-aren-t-really-required.md

 If your GitHub branch protection rule requires a status check, but that status check can be skipped, you aren't actually protected.

 I had a frustrating confluence of unexpected behavior this week.
-The automated dependency updater, Renovate, which I've written about a [few](/blog/keep-npm-packages-updated-with-renovate) [times](/blog/keep-docker-base-images-updated-with-renovate/), started setting pull requests as auto-merge, which [ignores my configured schedule](https://github.com/renovatebot/renovate/issues/21436).
+The automated dependency updater, [Renovate](https://www.mend.io/renovate/), which I've written about a [couple](/blog/keep-npm-packages-updated-with-renovate) of [times](/blog/keep-docker-base-images-updated-with-renovate/), started setting pull requests as auto-merge, which [ignores my configured schedule](https://github.com/renovatebot/renovate/issues/21436).
 This became a problem for me because Renovate was actually protecting me from some unexpected GitHub behavior.
-Renovate wasn't merging its pull requests unless required status checks were _explicitly_ passing.
-But this differs from GitHub pull request auto-merge behavior...
+Renovate wasn't merging its pull requests unless required status checks were _explicitly_ passing, which differs from GitHub auto-merge behavior.

+_This isn't an article disparaging Renovate.
+It solves every dependency management need I have, and I will continue to write about it and recommend it to others._

-**If you have a GitHub branch protection rule, and that rule requires "status checks to pass before merging", GitHub will treat skipped GitHub Actions jobs as "passing".**
+**If you have a GitHub [branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule), and that rule requires "status checks to pass before merging", GitHub will treat skipped GitHub Actions jobs as "passing".**

 _Read that again._ The actual verbiage in the branch protection settings page, as of writing, is: